 The School of Dentistry offers the Bachelor of Science in Dental Hygiene.

-Admission into the Dental Hygiene program is a tiered process: Lower and Upper Division.
-Students apply to the Lower Division to complete general education and program pre-requisite courses on the Belknap Campus.
-Students apply to the Upper Division to complete the professional component of the Bachelor of Science Dental Hygiene Degree Program on the HSC Campus.
+Admission into the Dental Hygiene program is a tiered process: Lower and Upper Divisions.
+Students apply to the UofL Lower Division to complete general education and program pre-requisite courses on the Belknap Campus.
+Students must apply to the Dental School Upper Division to complete the professional component of the Bachelor of Science Dental Hygiene Degree Program on the HSC Campus.

 All applicants should refer to the information included in the University of Louisville catalog relative to general admission policies.
 Admission to the Lower Division does not guarantee admission to the Upper Division.
 Admission to the Upper Division is competitive.